-The scheme is underlain by the 'Cowal and Lomond' groundwater body, which SEPA classified in 2023 as having an overall status of 'Good' (SEPA Water Classification Hub).
-The groundwater body is also recorded as a Drinking Water Protected Area (DWPA) (Ground) (Scotland's Environment).
+The Cowal and Lomond groundwater body (ID:150689) underpins scheme extents, which was classified by SEPA in 2023 as having a good overall condition.
+This area is also recorded as a Drinking Water Protected Area (DWPA) (Ground and Surface) (SEPA).